Your Complete Guide to Pai Gow Poker

 to Pai Gow Poker!

-The original Chinese game of Pai Gow is played with a set of dominos in a complicated series of layouts.
+The original Chinese game of Pai Gow is played with a set of tiles or dominoes in a complicated series of layouts.
 However, the online casino version of Pai Gow is a poker game loosely based on the ancient Chinese game.
-In short, the modern version is much easier.
+In short, the modern version is much easier and combines the ancient game with traditional poker.

 What is a Low Hand and a Front Hand?